-In this system, the molecules move from a region of higher concentration to a lower concentration.
-It is a natural process and does not require ATP
+In this system, the molecules move from a region of higher concentration to a region of lower concentration.
+This process requires no energy.

-Here, the system moves molecules from a region of higher concentration to a lower concentration using a carrier, which is usually a protein.
-It does not use ATP, hence, it is a passive system of transport.
+Here, the system moves molecules from a region of higher concentration to a region of lower concentration with the help of a carrier, usually a protein.
+This process does not require any energy and hence is known as the passive process.

 Transport in Plants Class 11 – Important Questions